pyOpenSci/lessons/clean-modular-code/python-expressive-code.md

 * Avoid using dots in object names - e.g. `precip.boulder` - dots have a special meaning in **Python** (for methods - the dot indicates a function that is connected to a particular **Python** object) and other programming languages.
   * Instead, use underscores `precip_boulder`.

-## Recommendations For Naming Conventions
+## Recommendations for naming conventions

-### Best Practices for Directory and File Names
+### Best practices for directory and file names

 We suggest that you use directory and file names that contain words that describe the contents of the file or directory, separated using dashes - like this: